Mali opposition rejects junta's post-coup charter | DW | 13.09.2020

 The coalition said the charter did not reflect the results of negotiations with the military, which seized power last month.
-The plan includes a civilian or military president for 18 months before elections are held.
+The final plan reversed a pledge to have a civilian or military president for 18 months.

 Mali's popular opposition movement on Sunday said it had rejected a political charter for an 18-month transition government, backed by the ruling junta.